Olaideakin/LITA_Class_Documentation/README.md

 ## Exploratory Data Analysis (Edit this part)
 ---
 EDA involves the exploring of the Data used during the cause of training:
-1. what is the total sum of amount generated?
+1. what is the total sum of salary paid to each employee?
-2. what is of the total average of the amount generated?
+2. what is of the average age of the employee ?
-3. what is the number of regions?
+3. what is the department of the employee?

 ## Data Analysis
 ---